Martin-ITT/MS3-Code_Institute/Readme.md

 ![In Vino Veritas](img/Capture.JPG "In Vino Veritas")

 Third Milestone project will demonstrate Back End Data Centric Development skills using Python and MongoDB.
 Inspiration for "In Vino Veritas" was sourced from wisdom found in Latin Quotes.
-These are very popular around many people and we will try to spread these out even further.
+These are very popular around many people and I will try to spread these out even further.
 It will not only gather the most famous quotes but it also aims to be the largest collection as users can add their favourite ones too.

 <span id="ux"></span>
 # 1. UX 👌
 ## 1.1 Strategy 👪

 The goal of this project is to provide friendly database of latin quotes for users while they can update it themselves.
-Professional and resposinve design should attract more people to create an account and extend this project beyond our expectations.
+Professional and resposinve design should attract more people to create an account and extend this project beyond my expectations.

 ### User stories